-This article is an overview of how Azure Active directory (Azure AD) Pass-through Authentication works.
+This article is an overview of how Microsoft Entra pass-through authentication works.
 For deep technical and security information, see the Security deep dive article.

-As a pre-requisite for Pass-through Authentication to work, users need to be provisioned into Azure AD from on-premises Active Directory using Azure AD Connect.
+As a pre-requisite for Pass-through Authentication to work, users need to be provisioned into Microsoft Entra ID from on-premises Active Directory using Microsoft Entra Connect.
 Pass-through Authentication does not apply to cloud-only users.

-When a user tries to sign in to an application secured by Azure AD, and if Pass-through Authentication is enabled on the tenant, the following steps occur:
+When a user tries to sign in to an application secured by Microsoft Entra ID, and if Pass-through Authentication is enabled on the tenant, the following steps occur:

 - The user tries to access an application, for example, Outlook Web App.

-- If the user is not already signed in, the user is redirected to the Azure AD User Sign-in page.
+- If the user is not already signed in, the user is redirected to the Microsoft Entra ID User Sign-in page.

-- The user enters their username into the Azure AD sign in page, and then selects the Next button.
+- The user enters their username into the Microsoft Entra sign-in page, and then selects the Next button.

-- The user enters their password into the Azure AD sign in page, and then selects the Sign in button.
+- The user enters their password into the Microsoft Entra sign-in page, and then selects the Sign in button.

-- Azure AD, on receiving the request to sign in, places the username and password (encrypted by using the public key of the Authentication Agents) in a queue.
+- Microsoft Entra ID, on receiving the request to sign in, places the username and password (encrypted by using the public key of the Authentication Agents) in a queue.

 - An on-premises Authentication Agent retrieves the username and encrypted password from the queue.
 Note that the Agent doesn't frequently poll for requests from the queue, but retrieves requests over a pre-established persistent connection.